Germany takes in 18 migrant children from Greece | DW | 24.07.2020

 Read more: For recognized refugees in Greece, the hardship isn't over

-As part of an effort to relieve the pressure on camps in Greece, the German government has said it will accept a total of 243 sick children in total.
+As part of an effort to relieve the pressure on camps in Greece, the German government has said it will accept a total of 243 sick children.

 Boris Pistorius, interior minister for the state of Hesse, said he was pleased to welcome the new arrivals.